digitalbazaar/jsonld-cli/README.md

 The `jsonld` command line tool can be used to:

  * Check JSON-LD for various problematic data.
- * Transform JSON-LD to compact, expanded, normalized, or flattened form.
+ * Transform JSON-LD to compact, expanded, flattened, or canonized form.
  * Transform [RDFa][] to JSON-LD.
- * Normalize JSON-LD/RDFa Datasets to [N-Quads][].
+ * Canonize JSON-LD/RDFa Datasets to [N-Quads][].

 To show tool options, a list of commands, or command options: